sr-sebi/vaudoise-api-factory-technical-test/README.md

 - **Scalability**: Dynamic filtering with Specifications allows for flexible querying as requirements evolve.
 - **User-Friendly**: Swagger UI provides an interactive API documentation and testing interface.
 - **Ease of Deployment**: Docker Compose simplifies the setup of the database and admin interface.
+- **Auditability**: Creation and update are tracked with timestamps.

 You can easily test the application using the provided Swagger UI or any API client like Postman.